Alaska Pollock

 Management

-The fishery is managed by the National Oceanic and Atmospheric Administration (NOAA), which has implemented measures covering major issues such as bycatch limits, prohibited species, area closures resulting in large drops in the bycatch rate.
+The fishery is managed by the National Oceanic and Atmospheric Administration (NOAA), which has implemented measures covering major issues such as bycatch limits, prohibited species, and area closures resulting in large drops in bycatch rate.
 The management system is partly effective.